-Billy was admitted to Eastern State and spent the next ten months (October 24, 1966 - August treating children, at least as inpatients.
+Billy was admitted to Eastern State and spent the next ten months (October 24, 1966 - August 30, 1967) as an inpatient, though at that point in time, Eastern State had only limited experience with treating children, at least as inpatients.
 (IRICK 19).
 As a consequence, Ms. Lunn continued to treat Billy at Eastern State even after his admission.7 (IRICK 23).